karimra/gnmic/docs/cmd/set.md

 {{- end }}
 ```

-This variables file defines the input for 3 leafs
+The below variables file defines the input for 3 leafs:

 ```yaml
 leaf1:57400: